faraz9993/All_EIC_DevOps_Training/Day_27_Task.md

 ```

-Below are the images of teh resources created using above stack.yaml file:
+### Below are images of the resources created using above stack.yaml file:

 ![alt text](images/Day_27_Images/Image_1)